VRvinny/InkyPi/README.md

 # InkyPi

-Fork of https://github.com/fatihak/InkyPi/ adding a TFL dashboard which fetchs arrival times for trains for a given station using their public API.
+Fork of https://github.com/fatihak/InkyPi/ adding a TFL dashboard which fetches arrival times for trains for a given station using their public API.
 Also uses the `wkhtmltoimage` (QT WebKit) and not Chromium (Blink) engine as it doesn't run on a Raspberry Pi 0W.

 ## Example
 <img src="./docs/images/front.jpg" width="500"/>